CS3219-AY2425S1/cs3219-ay2425s1-project-g38/README.md

 2. Run `docker build -t "<image-name>" .` to build the Docker image.

 Alternatively, you can use the `build_and_push_services.sh` or `build_and_push_services_dev.sh` script to build and push all services to the Docker image to Docker Hub.

-## Kubernetes Deployment

-1. Ensure that you have a Kubernetes cluster set up.
-2. Ensure that you have kubectl installed and configured to point to your Kubernetes cluster.
-3. Set up environemnt variables under the config-map.yaml files and secrets.yaml files in the kubernetes directory.
-Each service also has its own config-map and secret file.
-Template files have been provided in the kubernetes directory.
-4. Run `kubectl apply -f kubernetes/ --recursive` to deploy all services to your Kubernetes cluster.

 ## Microservices API